dancarlton/otto-frontend/README.md

 # 🌊 Otto – Your Personalized Surf Reporter

-Otto is a custom-built React application that allows surfers to stay on top of the best wave conditions based on their personal preferences.
-Whether you're chasing morning glass or avoiding choppy onshore winds, Otto notifies you when the surf is just right near you.
+Otto is a custom-built React application that helps surfers stay dialed in to the best wave conditions based on their personal preferences.
+Whether you're chasing clean morning lines or dodging blown-out onshore chop, Otto alerts you when the surf is just right near your favorite breaks.

 ---